-- Mark a 2 1⁄2" square using a pen and a ruler on the bottom two corners of each piece of lining and outer bag.
-Using SCISSORS cut out the corner notch on the bottom of all four bag pieces. - Matching the top of one lining to the top of one outer bag piece, stitch the lining to the outer bag.
-Take care to keep the handles straight as you stitch over them. - With rights sides together, position the two pieces on top of each other with the two linings on top of each and the two outer bag pieces on top of each other. - Stitch along the two long sides (matching seams), across the bottom of the outer bag part and the lining.
-Leave an opening in the bottom of the lining so you can turn the bag right side out. - NOTE: DO NOT stitch in the corner notches. - In one of the notched corners, bring the two seams together and stitch across the opening to make the corner seam.
-Repeat on the remaining three corners. - Turn the bag right side out this can be tricky with the stiff interfacing. - Stitch the opening closed in the lining or use the fusible web.
-Stuff the lining inside the bag. - Press the top edge well and top stitch the upper edge of the bag about 1/4" from the top.
+- Mark a 2 1⁄2 " square using a pen and a ruler on the bottom two corners of each piece of lining and outer bag.
+Using SCISSORS cut out the corner notch on the bottom of all four bag pieces. - With right sides together, match the top of one lining to the top of one outer bag piece, and stitch the lining to the outer bag (the handles should be between the lining and outer bag piece).
+Take care to keep the handles straight as you stitch over them.
+Repeat for other side of lining and outer bag piece. - Open the two pieces just sewn and, with rights sides together, position these two pieces on top of each other with the two linings on top of each other and the two outer bag pieces on top of each other. - Stitch along the two long sides (matching seams), and across the bottom of the outer bag and the lining.
+Leave an opening in the bottom of the lining so you can turn the bag right side out.
+NOTE: DO NOT stitch in the corner notches at this point.

+- In one of the notched corners, bring the two seams together and stitch across the opening to make the corner seam.
+Repeat on the remaining three corners. - Turn the bag right side out this can be tricky with the stiff interfacing. - Stitch the opening in the lining closed.
+Turn the lining inside the bag. - Press the top edge well and top stitch the upper edge of the bag about 1⁄4" from the top.